- Home

 Regulation of Firms

-The Engineering and Geoscience Professions Act mandates APEGS to license firms practicing engineering and/or geoscience as their principal or customary function, requiring them to hold a Certificate of Authorization.
+The Engineering and Geoscience Professions Act requires partnerships, associations of persons, and corporations that engage in professional engineering and/or geoscience as their principal or customary function to obtain a Certificate of Authorization.

 In 2019, APEGS Council committed to reviewing APEGS’ governance structure to ensure alignment with leading practices of self-regulating organizations.
 The review was to include an assessment of trends in the regulation of professionals and the governance structure of other self-regulating organizations.